 This version of the Opera web browser comes in the form of the developer preview and there will definitely be bugs among other things, so for now, it will be best to keep an eye out and not use it as your main web browser by any means.

 You might need a full-dedicated VPN to be sure you’re safe while browsing.
-Secure yourself now by installing Cyberghost (currently 50% off on all plans), a leader in the VPN market.
+Secure yourself now by installing Cyberghost (77% flash sale), a leader in the VPN market.
 It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access and it is compatible with all the browsers and antiviruses.

 A VPN is used to visit blocked websites and hide IP addresses when over public Wi-Fi.
 With it built-in, users won’t ever have to download a VPN plugin or even pay for VPN because Opera is offering unlimited use of the service.